C20ALEX00/C20ALEX00/README.md

 ## 🧭 Professional Profile

-Backend Developer with production experience contributing to a real SaaS environment at **Brytspace**.
+Backend Developer with production experience in **Brytspace**, contributing to a live SaaS backend environment.

-My focus is not just building endpoints —
-it is designing backend systems that:
+I focus on building systems that:

 - Make business logic explicit
 - Separate concerns correctly